 The way to Safely Pack a floor Lamp for a Move

 - Prepare your floor lamp by removing the bulb and shade.
-Once removed, wrap the electrical cord, plug round the base, and tuck it into itself to stop the line from unraveling.
+Once removed, wrap the electrical cord, plug around the base, and tuck it into itself to stop the line from unraveling.

 2. You’ll use several different protective supplies to supply extra protection for your lamp. for instance, use Enviro-bubble to wrap the bottom of the lamp and packing tape to secure the wrap in situ.